Guidelines for the Wood-Whelan Research Fellowships

 The deadlines for receipts of applications are 1st April and 1st September each year, but at least four months prior to the visit to the host laboratory.
 Late applications will not be considered.

-No later than three months after the visit, a brief report should be sent to Dr. M. Iqbal Parker (Chairman of the Committee on Wood-Whelan Research Fellowships) detailing the length of stay, results achieved or expected, and any publication that may result.
+No later than three months after the visit, a brief report should be sent to Dr. Janet Macaulay (Chair of the Committee on Wood-Whelan Research Fellowships) detailing the length of stay, results achieved or expected, and any publication that may result.
 Acknowledgement of receipt of the Fellowship should be made in any publication(s) that arise(s) as a result of the visit.

 Addresses of Members of the Wood-Whelan Research Fellowships Committee